hbr/alba-lang-description/docs/concept_builtin_list.md

 # List

 A list is a central datastructure in all functional languages.
-Albatross has a strong functional component and therefore has a list type defined in its base library.
+Albatross has a strong functional component and therefore has a list class defined in its base library.

-Browse the [source][list] to read the complete user interface.

-## List Type
+##### List Type

-The module `list` of the base library defines the type in the following manner.
+The module `core` of the base library defines the class in the following manner.

-    A: ANY

     class
         LIST[A]